nomemory/andreinc-site/_posts/2025-03-17-the-trickonometry-of-math-olympiad-inequalities.md

 * For chess-lovers, solving a hard inequality problem feels like solving a mate-in-six puzzle.
 * For competitive programmers, solving a hard inequality feels like solving a hard problem on [codeforces](https://codeforces.com/).

-In case you haven't seen one, this is what a hard inequality problems look like:
+In case you haven't seen one, this is what hard inequality problems look like:

 <p>
 <div class="mp" id="pint01">